foohasmallya/tfx/docs/guide/index.md

 ![Modeling and Training](train.svg)

-The result of a Transform component is a SavedModel which will be imported and used in your modeling code in TensorFlow, during a [Trainer](trainer.md) component.
+The result of a Transform component is a `SavedModel` which will be imported and used in your modeling code in TensorFlow during a [Trainer](trainer.md) component.
 This
-SavedModel includes all of the data engineering transformations that were created in the Transform component, so that the identical transforms are performed using the exact same code during both training and inference.
-Using the modeling code, including the SavedModel from the Transform component, you can consume your training and evaluation data and train your model.
+`SavedModel` includes all of the data engineering transformations that were created in the Transform component so that the identical transforms are performed using the exact same code during both training and inference.
+Using the modeling code, including the `SavedModel` from the Transform component, you can consume your training and evaluation data and train your model.

-During the last section of your modeling code you should save your model as both a SavedModel and an EvalSavedModel.
-Saving as an EvalSavedModel will require you to import and apply [TensorFlow Model Analysis (TFMA)](tfma.md) library in your Trainer component.
+During the last section of your modeling code you should save your model as both a `SavedModel` and an `EvalSavedModel`.
+Saving as an `EvalSavedModel` will require you to import and apply [TensorFlow Model Analysis (TFMA)](tfma.md) library in your Trainer component.